comp129/comp55/docs/labs/6-Lists.md

         int number = 10;
         list.add(number); // 'number' is a primitive int that gets autoboxed to an Integer object

-        // Accessing the Integer object
-        Integer retrievedNumber = list.get(0);

-        // Unboxing: The Integer object is automatically converted back to a primitive int int primitiveNumber = retrievedNumber;
+        // Unboxing: The Integer object is accessed and automatically converted back to a primitive int int primitiveNumber = list.get(0);

         System.out.println("The number in the list is: " + primitiveNumber);
     }
 }
 ```

+In COMP 55, autoboxing can be useful as it simplifies working with collections like ArrayLists.
+It enhances code readability and efficiency in tasks such as managing GUI components.
+For example,
+instead of manually converting primitive values into objects,
+autoboxing allows these values to be directly stored and updated in an ArrayList,
+streamlining the process.

 For a more in-depth understanding of autoboxing and unboxing in Java, refer to this comprehensive guide:
 [Autoboxing and Unboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html).